jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/subclassing-lesson/readme.md

 DeLorean exampleDelorean = new DeLorean();
 ```

-> Check: Where have we seen this before in an Android app?

 We have seen this before in our previous Android apps when we use the findViewById method to find the instance of our View from the layout.